-EFRAG supports to add an overall disclosure objective and specific disclosure requirements in IAS 7 to help users of financial statements assess the effects of supplier finance arrangements on an entity's liabilities and cash flows.
+EFRAG supports the IASB proposals to add an overall disclosure objective and specific disclosure requirements in IAS 7 to help users of financial statements assess the effects of supplier finance arrangements on an entity's liabilities and cash flows.
 EFRAG further suggests that the disclosure objective is expanded to also include the effects of those arrangements on an entity's liquidity risk and financial performance.

-EFRAG also considers that providing a comprehensive package of disclosures that includes all disclosures related to supplier finance arrangements would be helpful to users.
-Additionally, EFRAG recommends the IASB to consider further improvements to the proposed disclosure requirements as explained in paragraph 2819 of Appendix 1.
+EFRAG also considers that providing a comprehensive package of disclosures that includes all disclosures related to supplier finance arrangements in a single place would be helpful to users.
+Additionally, EFRAG recommends that the IASB to consider furtheradditional improvements to the proposed disclosure requirements as explained in paragraph 18 of Appendix 1.